Helping you free your child of an eating disorder

 Logic doesn’t work when you're trying to get your child to eat

 I do hope my friend won’t try logic to get me to jump.
-I can’t think of anything more stressful than having a geek rabbiting on about Hooke’s law, while I’m staring down into the abyss.
+I can’t think of anything more stressful than having a geek rabbiting on about Hooke’s law, while I’m staring down the abyss.
 Is that Young’s modulus he’s talking about now?
 He is seriously getting on my nerves.
 All I can think is, ‘I cannot take that leap.
 It’s too hard.’
 My friend says, ‘But the elastic cord will hold you.
-Remember when we did Newton’s laws in school?’
+It’s Newtonian physics.’
 I don’t like the look of the rope.
 It looks frayed.
 Yes, I’m sure it’s frayed.
 And it looks too long.
 I’m going to crash headfirst into the riverbed.
 My friend is getting impatient.
-I play for time by starting an in-depth argument about the elastic’s tensile properties.
-My friend gets annoyed that I am so dense about the laws of physics, which gives me a good excuse to let off steam and scream at him.
+I play for time by starting an argument about the elastic’s tensile properties.
+My friend gets annoyed, which gives me an excuse to let off steam and scream at him.
 I am glad to note that while we argue, he’s not making me jump.
 I simply cannot jump.

 [End of extract from the chapter]